CU Career Services Facebook Page "Like" us for on-campus workshops, useful career articles, and job opportunities!

 Occupational Outlook and Career Info Visit this website for info from the US Government about career outlook (potential for growth and demand) as well as info on what degree/experience is required for each career. (www.bls.gov)

-CAREER MENTOR VOLUNTEERS Students can connect with a career professional in their chosen field and gain one-on-one coaching from professionals in their chosen career paths.
-Business leaders and key alumni are available for you to share insights and offer support to students needing advise, job shadowing and overall specific career guidance.
-Students may connect with potential mentors: Contact info at http://www.campbellsville.edu/students
+CAREER MENTOR VOLUNTEERS Students can connect with a career professional in their chosen field and gain one-on-one coaching/advice for their chosen career paths.
+Business leaders and key alumni are willing to offer support to students needing advise, job shadowing and overall specific career guidance.
+Contact info at http://www.campbellsville.edu/students

 What Jobs Fit With Your Major?

 Choosing a major has always been difficult for college students.
 Now, with the job market in flux, it's more important than ever that you declare a major in a field that you not only enjoy, but that will offer many employment opportunities after graduation.
 Read more of this article by clicking here.

 TypeFocus is a career matching assessment based on values/interest that helps students to better understand themselves and take their first steps in determining a potential Careers/Majors fitting that career.Watch the 2-minute informational video, click here

 a.
 Take online career assessment: Login to www.typefocus.com using your student email address, create your own password, then login using our organizational access code.CU42.
 Contact Career Services if questions- email or call 270-789-5450